SystemsApproach/sdn/access.rst

 another) and *link aggregation* (multiple base stations deciding to jointly transmit to a given UE).

-.. [#] We say "routed" because the decision is based on a combination
+.. [#] We say quote "routed" because the decision is based on a
-       of mobility tracking and monitoring how to most efficiently use the radio spectrum, as opposed to the shortest-path criteria typically used in wired networks.
+       combination of mobility tracking and monitoring how to most efficiently use the radio spectrum, as opposed to the shortest-path criteria typically used in wired networks.
 What's important, however, is that the base stations cooperatively implement a distributed decision-making algorithm, and then forward packets to each other based on those decisions.

 Key Takeaways
 ~~~~~~~~~~~~~~~~